aakaou/contrast-focused-skin-lesion-analysis/README.md

 ## Classification Metrics

-Model performance is evaluated using standard metrics widely used in medical image classification.
+The performance of each classification model is evaluated using several standard metrics commonly used in medical image analysis.

 ### Precision

-Precision measures the proportion of correctly predicted positive samples among all predicted positives.
+Precision measures the proportion of correctly predicted positive samples among all predicted positive samples.

-\[
+$$
 Precision = \frac{TP}{TP + FP}
-\]
+$$

+Where:

+- **TP** = True Positives
+- **FP** = False Positives

-High precision indicates that the model produces **few false positives**, meaning predicted lesions are more likely to be correct.
+A high precision indicates that the model produces **few false positive predictions**, meaning that predicted lesion classes are more likely to be correct.

 ---